Turkey Hunting Regulations

 - hunt with an air rifle less than .22 caliber

-2023 spring Gobbler Season
+2025 Spring Gobbler Season

-Season Limit: 2 bearded turkeys
+Season Limit: 2 bearded turkeys | Statewide: April 21–May 25, 2025 |

-1/2 hour before sunrise to 1 p.m.
+Shooting hours: 1/2 hour before sunrise to 1 p.m.

 IT IS ILLEGAL TO:

-- have an uncased firearm, bow or crossbow in your possession in the woods after 1 p.m.
+- Have an uncased firearm, bow or crossbow in your possession in the woods after 1 p.m.

-- hunt with dogs
+- Hunt with dogs.

 - use electronic calls